 Jody Washburn (PhD, UCLA) is a professor, writer, musician, nature enthusiast, and life-long wonderer.

-Her dissertation research focused on inscriptions in tombs in ancient Israel, and her work involves taking an integrative approach to artifacts from the ancient world.
+Her dissertation research focused on inscriptions in tombs in ancient Israel, and her work involves integrative analysis of material culture.

 Recently, Washburn has been part of a seminar group exploring theology in conversation with psychology, and her particular interests in this area include metaphor and theological humility, compassion and spirituality, and the neuroscience of trauma.